UAnjali/Music_player/README.md

 ## Evaluation Criteria
 Your project will be evaluated on the following parameters -
-- ALL SONG SECTION  (Max Score 15)
+- ALL SONG SECTION
-Render the song correctly using array and implement filter functionalities
+Render the song correctly using array and implement filter functionalities.
+(Max Score 15)
-- EVENT HANDLING FOR ALL SONG SECTION (Max Score 20) Each song should have onclick event and the filter options should have change event
+- EVENT HANDLING FOR ALL SONG SECTION
+Each song should have onclick event and the filter options should have change event.
+(Max Score 20)
-- SONG CARD SECTION (Max Score 20)
+- SONG CARD SECTION
-The Song details should be rendered correctly, Control Buttons should Function correctly
+The Song details should be rendered correctly, Control Buttons should Function correctly.
+(Max Score 20)
-- TOGGLE BUTTON (Max Score 15)
+- TOGGLE BUTTON
 Should be able to change the theme from light to dark and vice versa.
+(Max Score 15)
-- PLAYLIST SECTION (Max Score 20)
+- PLAYLIST SECTION
 Should be able to create new Playlist.
 Newly created playlist should be appended to the all playlist section with the click event.
 On selecting the playlist the song should be added to that particular playlist.
-The song added to the playlist should be preserved
+The song added to the playlist should be preserved.
+(Max Score 20)
-- ADDITIONAL TASK (Max Score 10)
+- ADDITIONAL TASK
 Should have a search option to search for a song and for playlist.
-Should have a option to remove a song from playlist
+Should have a option to remove a song from playlist.
+(Max Score 10)